Leaf-ym-hue/llos_dataset/README.md

   - Outdoor_20250223(1).jpg
   - Outdoor_20250223(2).jpg

-## Test
+## test

-The test set contains 180 images, structured similarly to the training set, and divided into high-light and low-light categories.
+The test contains 180 images, structured similarly to the train, and divided into high and low categories.

 - High
   - Outdoor_20250223(421).jpg